Updated July 12, 2022

 What Defines An Internship?

 Unfortunately, legal clarity defining internships is murky at best, but they are generally regarded as a type of work experience where a student or person considering a career change can be immersed into an organization for a set period of time in order to gain valuable experience and professional references.
 An internship is not a way of assigning tasks that nobody at your sanctuary wants to perform, nor is it a way to simply get free help.
 On the flip side, interns also generally should not be in sole charge of performing any task that is critical for the day to day operation of your sanctuary.
 The internship experience must primarily benefit the intern, and there must be a strong educational component and a method of demonstrating learned experience.
-That being said, interns can still perform very helpful and productive work for with your sanctuary while adhering to federal guidelines!
+That being said, interns can still perform very helpful and productive work for your sanctuary while adhering to federal guidelines!

 Compensating An Intern